DESTRUCTIVE DOGS: OVERVIEW

 Structured exercise of some kind is best; it keeps the dog focused and minimizes out-of-control arousal.
 Play fetch with a ball, toy, stick, or Frisbee, and require that she sit politely each time before you throw.
 Play tug of war, and insist that she play by the rules, which include that she give the tug toy to you when requested, and not grab it again until invited.
 (See “Tug-O-War is a Fun Game to Play with Your Dog“.)

 Remember that a walk around the block on leash is not sufficient exercise for any young dog; it’s a mere exercise hors d’oeuvre.
 Try a long hike in the hills – off-leash if legal and your dog is under control, and on a long line if he’s not yet ready for off-leash hikes.
 As you watch your dog run circles around you, you’ll realize why a leashed walk barely puts a dent in his energy.
 Other people may find it’s easier to find a professional dog walker to exercise and thoroughly tire out the dog.
 Some dog walkers offer half- or full-day outings to the beach or other open spaces.
+(Be sure that any dog-care professionals you hire are fully on-board with your force-free training and handling philosophy.)

 My first Kelpie and I would hike to the top of a hill, and I’d throw the ball down the hill for her to retrieve, over and over, taking advantage of the incline to give her even more of an exercise benefit.